 Studies have demonstrated that persistent pain and spinal hyperexcitability occur as a result of activation of the NMDARs.
 The properties of NMDARs in the spinal dorsal horn might be altered due to peripheral inflammation.

 NMDARs are thought to cause supraspinal sensitization as well.
-In response to the inflammation, there is induction of neuronal hyperexcitability which, in turn, leads to an increased NMDAR activation.
+In response to the inflammation, there is an induction of neuronal hyperexcitability which, in turn, leads to an increased NMDAR activation.

 Activation of NMDA receptors

 NMDA receptor has NR1 subunit/s along with NR2 and NR3 subunits.
-Whenever the synthesized amino acid binds to a NR2 subunit, activation of the excitatory channel takes place.
+Whenever the synthesized amino acid binds to an NR2 subunit, activation of the excitatory channel takes place.

 - Opening or closing of NMDA receptor requires the binding with two ligands – glutamate and D-serine/glycine at the same time and thus is ligand gated.

 - At resting membrane potential, magnesium or zinc ions block the receptor pores.
 These are released because of the depolarizing potential.

 NMDA Receptor Antagonists

 NMDAR antagonists are the chemical molecules which target the NMDA receptor in particular.
 Eventually, this results in the deactivation of the NMDA receptors.
 These NMDAR antagonists are classified depending upon the mechanism of deactivation as follows:

 - Competitive antagonism: As the name suggests, there is competition between the molecule and glutamate for binding to the NMDA receptor.

 - Glycine specific antagonism: These molecules bind specifically to the glycine binding sites and thus the attachment of the original amino acid is blocked.

-- Allosteric antagonism: There is binding of molecules to an allosteric site instead of competing for or binding to the original site; thus, the receptor configuration is changed, leading to a failure in identification of the receptors by the concerned ligands.
+- Allosteric antagonism: There is binding of molecules to an allosteric site instead of competing for or binding to the original site; thus, the receptor configuration is changed, leading to a failure in the identification of the receptors by the concerned ligands.

 - Non-competitive antagonism: Some chemicals selectively bind to voltage-gated ion channels thereby altering the pathway.
 On the other hand, ligand-dependent receptor opening is completely operational.

 The blockade of NMDAR by their antagonists is dose-dependent.
 When the conduction of electrical impulses is considerably diminished, there is a disconnection between the neurons and consequently dissociation.